Mike Roche: The Positive Lessons From 9/11 and Ground Zero

 I was in high school when I watched the Twin Towers at the World Trade Center, open to the public.
 I like many others, admired the strength and dominance of the structures.
 They were the skyline of an eclectic city.
 Their absence leaves a void in the skyline, as well is in the country.

-It is hard to believe that over an entire decade has slipped past me since that horrific day on September 11 2001.
+It is hard to believe that nearly two decades have slipped past me since that horrific day on September 11 2001.
 I was so looking forward to my daughter’s birthday and rejoining my family.
 I stood there at Emma Booker School that day as the President read to the children.
 Those same children that were unwelcome visitors to history, are now seniors in high school.
 They are now planning to embark on their college careers next year.
 On that day, one that seemed to never end.
 I arrived home long after my daughter had slipped off into slumber and was out the door before she had awakened.
 My days continued like that for weeks.
 Her birthday came and went without celebration.

 Weeks later, we were finally celebrating her birthday with a visit to Universal Studios.
 I admired the resilience of the visitors to the park that day.
 We too had escaped the solitude that enveloped the country.
 Our joy was dampened, when I received the call to report to Ground Zero for a tour at the recovery site.
 The images, sounds and acrid odor linger with me a decade later.
 The scars in my lungs are a souvenir of my time spent on that hallowed ground.